koan-labs/source-keyvalue-parser/README.md

 [![License](https://img.shields.io/badge/license-mit-blue.svg)](https://opensource.org/licenses/MIT)
 vdf-parser-js
 ======
 vdf-parser-js is parser for the source engine's key-value.txt files written in PEG.js.
-It allows for conversion of source's KeyValue.txt file format into JSON objects.
+It allows for conversion of source's KeyValue or VDF file format into JSON objects.

 History/Background
 ------